Ultimate Easy Chicken Parmesan

+How to make the ultimate chicken parmesan!
 Gooey cheese and fresh basil tops crisp breaded chicken breasts lying on a bed of light marinara sauce.
 This friends, is serious comfort food.
 Jump to the Easy Chicken Parmesan Recipe.
-Or, watch our quick recipe video showing you how to make it.
+Or watch our quick recipe video showing you how to make it.

 How to Make the Best Chicken Parmesan

 Homemade chicken parmesan is simple (especially with our tips for making it best ?

 After making a few mistakes, ourselves, we’ve narrowed down a few tricks to make the best homemade chicken parmesan.
 Let me walk you through them.
 By the way, if you love chicken parm, I bet you’ll love eggplant parmesan!
 Here’s our favorite recipe for eggplant parmesan.

 Salt and Pepper Are Your Friend

 Whenever we bread chicken (or other meats and veggies), we always go heavy on the seasoning.
 Breading the chicken is a three part process.
 The chicken is dredged in flour, dipped in egg, and then is tossed in breadcrumbs and a little parmesan before pan frying.